tasmota/docs/docs/DeepSleep.md

 Remove retained message<BR>
 `mosquitto_pub -t "cmnd/myDeviceTopic/DeepsleepTime" -r -n`<BR>

-You can alsosend retained message or clear them with other MQTT tools: MQTT Explorer, ....
+You can also send retained message or clear them with other MQTT tools: MQTT Explorer, ....

 Once you have made your configuration change, you will need to re-enable DeepSleep mode using `DeepSleepTime` command.